drupalprojects/drush-vagrant/README.md

 A recent version of VirtualBox (4.0+) is required by Vagrant, and can be downloaded from: https://www.virtualbox.org/wiki/Downloads.

-Drush 4.x or greater is required, but Drush 5.x is recommended.
+Drush 5.x or greater is required.
 Drush can be installed in a number of ways, as detailed here: http://drupalcode.org/project/drush.git/blob/HEAD:/README.txt#l30.
 Drush Hosts (http://drupal.org/project/drush-hosts) is also required in order to manage entries in /etc/hosts during project builds and deletion.